Enrollment Services: Phone, 1-800-447-6610

 Faculty within the English Department score the assessment, which may indicate the need to enroll in WRI 101 (Fundamentals of College Writing) or WRI 100 (Writing in English as a Second Language), when offered, if English is not a student's first language.
 When space is available WRI 100 is optional for exchange students.

 Foreign Language: The Bachelor's degree offered at Wesleyan College is earned through a rigorous four-year curriculum in the liberal arts and sciences that is faithful to the origins of the College and that encompasses the best of current thinking about education.
 The curriculum recognizes that, if students are to succeed in this world and shape the world of tomorrow, they need more than breadth and depth of knowledge.
 One of the challenges brought forth through Wesleyan's academic program is that students meet the needs of being familiar with cultures other than their own.
 To this end, completion of modern foreign language courses to the intermediate level is a requirement of the general education program.
-A student begins demonstrating her proficiency in a modern foreign language by completing the foreign language placement assessment.
+A student begins demonstrating proficiency in a modern foreign language by completing the foreign language placement test.

 Wesleyan requires all entering students to take the assessment in the language studied in high school even if they are considering beginning a different language at Wesleyan College.